zch0414/hlip/data/README.md

 ## Pub-Brain-5

 We provide the <code>uid</code> of [Open-BHB](https://baobablab.github.io/bhb/dataset), [Stroke](https://www.icpsr.umich.edu/web/ICPSR/studies/38464), [BraTS23](https://www.synapse.org/Synapse:syn51156910/wiki/627000), [NYUMets](https://nyumets.org/docs/brainapi/), and [UCSFMets](https://imagingdatasets.ucsf.edu/dataset/1).
 All of these datasets are publicly available.
-Currently, Pub-Brain-5 can only be built using the <code>uid</code> we provide.
-We plan to offer a more convenient way to link the dataset in the future.
-Reference code is also provided for convenience.
+Due to licensing restrictions, Pub-Brain-5 can only be reconstructed using the provided <code>uid</code>.
+Reference code and process logs are included for convenience.

 **reference:**
 ```bib